jjensn/alerting-detection-strategy-framework/ADS-Examples/007-SIP-Hijack-Detection.md

 # Goal
-Detect when a SIP provider value has been modified in the Windows registry.
+Detect when a SIP provider key has been modified in the Windows registry.
 This is likely an attempt to bypass code-signing enforcement policies or an attempt to execute code in the address space of all newly created user-mode processes.

 # Categorization
 These attempts are categorized as: